• Home

 school themed microwave mug cake

 Have you tried making a mug cake?
+What are your favorite back to school treats?

 For another quick and easy back to school idea, be sure to check out these apple themed homemade ice cream sandwiches!